 In the Seventh Grade, students explore the needs of the community and how the community serves the people who live in it as part of their Inquiry and Action class.
 Students re-examine their Fourth Grade action research project and develop a further course of study on this topic as they begin to examine their surrounding community and its needs.

 A three-day trip at the beginning of the year allows for returning students to bond with potential new comers and sets the stage for researching community service organizations.
 Students celebrate the opportunity to return to Frost Valley YMCA, gaining first hand insight into how this organization has impacted its community.
-With the closing of the Hoboken YMCA, this trip allows students to grasp all that organizations have to offer, as well as consider the hardships they may face, especially when it comes to financing.
+This trip allows students to grasp all that organizations have to offer, as well as consider the hardships they may face, especially when it comes to financing.

 Inquiry & Action Project 1: At the beginning of the year, students research and write about various community service organizations in Hoboken.
-From the Boys and Girls Club on First Street to the Hoboken Historical Museum on Thirteenth Street, and the many service-oriented organizations in between, students explore a different style of writing as they learn about each organization.
+From the Hoboken Homeless Shelter on Third Street to the Hoboken Historical Museum on Thirteenth Street, and the many service-oriented organizations in between, students explore a different style of writing as they learn about each organization.
 Students learn skills for writing advertisements, press releases, editorials, biographies, brochures, and research papers.
 At the end of the year, the students visit several of these organizations to contribute their time and effort and gain true perspective from all angles of each organization on the work it does.

 Inquiry & Action Project 2: The Seventh Graders bring their art and talent to our community by designing and painting a mural in one of the many places that serve the community.
 Our first Seventh Grade class painted a mural that now hangs inside the St. Matthew’s Lunchtime Ministries hall, where lunch is served to hundreds of people each week.
 Students work together under the direction of the art teacher to design a mural that communicates the significance of the place where it will reside.
 Each student takes part in the process, and the end product is an amazing and meaningful work of art.